-Hardly a day passes without headlines reminding us of the many challenges California faces: from the housing affordability crisis sweeping across nearly every major city in the state, to families without access to clean drinking water in small Central Valley towns, to the dangers posed by increasingly frequent wildfires.
+Hardly a day passes without headlines reminding us of the many challenges California faces: from the housing affordability crisis sweeping across nearly every community in the state, to families without access to clean drinking water in small Central Valley towns, to the dangers posed by increasingly frequent and devastating wildfires.
 Income inequality leaves millions of California residents on the brink of devastating poverty, and a society built around racial barriers keeps many communities of color from accessing the same opportunities as white residents.
-On top of this, a global pandemic in 2020 exacerbated and exposed all of the existing inequities that had been disproportionately impacting low-income communities of color.
+On top of this, a global pandemic in 2020 exacerbated and exposed the existing inequities that had been disproportionately impacting low-income communities of color.

 Yet California is uniquely positioned to take on even its greatest challenges.
-California is known as a national leader in innovation and bold policymaking, with a long history of movements for social change and environmental protection.
-As importantly, several pieces of historic state legislation – including SB 32, AB 32, SB 375, SB 535, SB1, AB1505, SB200 and the Sustainable Groundwater Management Act – have created unprecedented policy opportunities to address climate change, advance health and equity, and improve the environment.
+The Golden State is known as a national leader in innovation and bold policymaking, with a long history of movements for social change and environmental protection.
+As importantly, several pieces of historic state legislation – including cap-and-trade, SB 375 (connecting land use planning and climate), SB 535 (climate funds to low-income communities), SB1 (gas tax), SB200 (safe and affordable drinking water) and the Sustainable Groundwater Management Act – have created unprecedented policy opportunities to address climate change, advance health and equity, and improve the environment.

 At Smart Growth California, we believe that as grantmakers, we have a critical role to play in shaping California’s future and the future of our communities – and that by working together we can have a far greater collective impact.
 Through new levels of partnership and leadership, funders can help to build a California that is healthy, equitable, and sustainable.